veda-vyas/ADS-Module-Page/README.md

 create database module_page
 ```

-## If you have not created the database tables or database schema is modified, do below steps to re-create it.
+## If you have not created the tables or database schema is modified?, do below steps to re-create it.
 ```
     python
     from main import db